Randomized, controlled trial demonstrates effectiveness of a procedure that helps relieve symptoms of posttraumatic stress disorder

 Expanding Treatment Options and Addressing the Stigma of PTSD

 SGB is a true breakthrough in PTSD treatment.
-It is a powerful new option for people suffering from PTSD—one that may be more readily accepted by military service members and veterans, for whom the stigma associated with mental healthcare is often a deterrent to seeking treatment.
+It is a powerful new option for people suffering from PTSD and shows early promise for treating generalized anxiety disorder and major depressive disorder.
+This option may be more readily accepted by military service members and veterans, for whom the stigma associated with mental healthcare is often a deterrent to seeking treatment.